wuxc/pywin32doc/md/PyCtxtHandle.md

     A sequential number used by some packages to verify that no extraneous messages have been received

 #### Comments
-The buffer configuration is dependent on the security package.
-Usually there is a data buffer of type SECBUFFER_DATA
+The buffer configuration is dependent on the security package\.
+Usually there is a data buffer of type SECBUFFER\_DATA

-and a signature buffer of type SECBUFFER_TOKEN
+and a signature buffer of type SECBUFFER\_TOKEN

 #### Return Value
 Returns quality of protection flags used to create signature